Lonmay Parish Church Profile

 The Sunday School and parents are involved in special services at Christmas, Easter, Harvest Festival and June, at the end of the Sunday School session.
 Boys’ Brigade and the Guild also take an active part in their dedication services.

-Members have an added opportunity to enjoy fellowship and to meet socially, when soup and sweet is served after the morning service on the first Sunday of each month.
+Members have an added opportunity to enjoy fellowship and to meet socially, when soup and refreshments are served after the morning service on the first Sunday of each month.

-Messy Church meets monthly in The Kirkie, St. Combs, and involves children, of Primary School age and younger, and a parent.
+Messy Church commenced in 2016 with monthly sessions in The Kirkie, St. Combs, involving children of Primary School age and younger, and a parent.
 The basis of Messy Church is to share Bible stories/characters in a way which involves everyone.

-The Over 50’s Club meets fortnightly in the St. Combs Community Centre with approximately 50-60 people attending including a few from outwith the village.
+The Over 50’s Club meets fortnightly in the St. Combs Community Centre with more than 60 people attending including a few from outwith the village.
 In addition to a variety of speakers and entertainers, they enjoy concerts by the local school pupils and bus runs in the summer.

 Lonmay Guild membership is open to anyone wishing to share in supporting the Church and each other through worship, fellowship and service.
-We meet monthly from September to May (see syllabus for changes) in the Church Hall.
+Meetings are held monthly from September to May (see syllabus for changes) in the Church Hall.

 Each meeting begins and ends with a short time of worship, usually centred on the Guild Theme for the year and the speaker or activity for the evening is also linked to the Theme or Discussion Topic.
 An Open Evening is arranged each year in support of one of the Guild Projects.

-Fellowship is enjoyed during tea and refreshments served at each meeting, at the Guild Week Prayer Lunch, the Christmas `Pot Luck` meal and when meeting up with St. Fergus Guild for a meal out at Christmas and a summer outing.
+Fellowship is enjoyed during tea and refreshments served at each meeting, at the Guild Week Prayer Lunch, the Christmas `Pot Luck` meal and when meeting up with St. Fergus Guild for a meal out at Christmas.

-Guild members also attend Presbyterial Council meetings with a variety of interesting speakers and join with Lonmay Work Party members to plan fundraising events and enjoy outings.
+Guild members also attend Presbyterial Guilds Together meetings with a variety of interesting speakers and join with Lonmay Work Party members to plan fundraising events and enjoy outings.

-New members are always very welcome, so please come along and join us at 7.00 pm on the first Monday of the month from September to May.
+New members are always very welcome, so please come along and join our meetings at 7.00 pm on the first Monday of the month from September to May.

 The dedication and commitment of this group of people is greatly appreciated and enables the Church to continue to provide the wide and diverse activities outlined in this section.

-This takes place on a rota basis and members, along with friends from Crimond Church, attend the local hospital on a Sunday evening singing hymns to patients on the wards.
-This is really appreciated by the patients who are able to choose hymns.
+This takes place on a rota basis with other Churches in the Fraserburgh area.
+Members and friends of Lonmay and Crimond Churches visit the local hospital on a Sunday evening to sing hymns to patients on the wards.
+This is really appreciated by the patients who are invited to choose hymns for the Group to sing.

-The club is held monthly from September to March in Lonmay Hall and is open to all members of Lonmay and Crimond Churches and their friends as well as other supporters of the church.
-It features different aspects of cooking with a view to encouraging more adventurous meals as the ingredients/dishes are suggested by the members themselves.
-It has been well supported by all ages and both churches since its inception in 2014.
-The main theme of the club is to explore new foods and tastes as all dishes prepared are consumed by the members during the evening, as well as forging many new friendships within members.
+The club began in 2014 and took place monthly from September to March in Lonmay Hall until early 2019.
+It was open to all members of Lonmay and Crimond Churches and their friends as well as other supporters of the church.
+It featured different aspects of cooking with a view to encouraging more adventurous meals as the ingredients/dishes were suggested by the members themselves.
+It was well supported by all ages and both churches and proved a fun, enjoyable incentive to try more interesting and diverse menus.
+Meetings have finished for the time being.

 From time to time short courses are held to explore the Christian Faith.
 These are held in a non-threatening and friendly atmosphere.